Floyd Vivino: The Uncle Floyd Show

 In 1982, The Uncle Floyd Show went into a small syndication circuit, which included 17 markets, among them WNBC-TV channel 4 in New York, then WTAF-TV channel 29 in Philadelphia, WPWR-TV Channel 60 in Chicago, WSBK-TV Channel 38 in Boston, and WHCT-TV Channel 18 in Hartford.
-It aired right after SCTV on WNBC.
-The national syndication deal was seen as a huge step forward for the show, which until that point could only be viewed in and around New Jersey and New York City on a single UHF channel, and, at times, local cable.
+It aired on weeknights after Late Night with David Letterman and SCTV on WNBC.

+Uncle Floyd meets a young fan at Looney Tunez Records in Wayne, New Jersey, in 1981.

 From 1983 to 1986, The Uncle Floyd Show ran on the statewide PBS network, New Jersey Network, which consisted of four channels: WNJS (Channel 23, Camden), WNJN (Channel 50, Montclair), WNJB (Channel 58, New Brunswick), and WNJT (Channel 52, Trenton).
+When the show was cancelled, the president of the Uncle Floyd Show fan club petitioned the New Jersey Network and received $159 back that he had donated to the public broadcasting station on the understanding that it would go directly to the show.

 Starting in late 1986, The Uncle Floyd Show was then seen on statewide cable channel CTN (Cable Television Network Of New Jersey).
 During this time, the show went through various incarnations, with Vivino sometimes hosting a music-only show, showcasing local bands.
 Vivino also hosted a show called Uncle Floyd's New Jersey, in which he would visit various towns and businesses in the state.
-First-run production of The Uncle Floyd Show ended in 1992, with CTN showing repeats until that channel's demise in 1999.
+After more than 7000 episodes, first-run production of The Uncle Floyd Show ended in 1992, with CTN showing repeats until that channel's demise in 1999.

 From 1992 until 1996, cast member Mugsy produced and appeared in a spin-off show entitled The Eleventh Hour.
 The show was written and produced in the same vein as The Uncle Floyd Show.
 It was broadcast live from studios in Nutley, New Jersey, on the statewide CTN cable network, and on two Northern New Jersey public-access channels, Cablevision of Oakland and Suburban Cablevision of New Jersey in East Orange (later acquired by Comcast Corporation).

 In 1998, production of The Uncle Floyd Show began in the Cablevision studio in Oakland, New Jersey.
 One hundred shows were produced and aired on Cablevision systems throughout the region.
 Musical guests included Marky Ramone and The Misfits.
 Although viewer response was enthusiastic, the show was canceled by Cablevision management after the first cycle of episodes.

+At its peak, the Uncle Floyd Show fan club had 13,000 members.